steffancross/strings/README.md

 # Ad.hoc

 Ad.hoc is a storage and categorization site similar to Are.na and Pinterest.
 It diverges from them in that only text can be stored.
+A live version of this site can be found [here.](https://adhoc-production.up.railway.app/)

 ## Installation